elmot/hc-12-rr-beacon/README.md

 * [hc-12 interconnection table](hc-12-inteconnect.md)
 * Tools and libraries [documentation](docs)
 * STM8 peripheral config [(pdf)](hc-12-rr-beacon.pdf) [(txt)](hc-12-rr-beacon.txt)
+* Ready-to-flash [.hex](bulk_flash/) files.
+You can use any of STM8 Discovery board as a probe, and STVP as a flashing utility.

 ### Transmission protocol
 #### Sequence